 - Duron Netsell-Owner Street Smarts Design + Build

 There will be a Community Engagement Session in early February to get resident input on certain aspects of the playground.
 That information will be updated at Involvement in Community Engagement – KC Parks and Rec.

 Funding for this contract is provided through the cooperative funding agreement with the 15 & The Mahomies Foundation, Gunter Construction Company’s utilization goals of 20.4% MBE and 55.38% WBE were submitted and approved by HRD and will be met by the end of the project.

 About 15 and the Mahomies Foundation

 The 15 and the Mahomies Foundation is dedicated to improving the lives of children through initiatives that focus on education, health, wellness, underserved communities, and other charitable causes.
-It was established by reigning Super Bowl MVP, Kansas City Chiefs QB Patrick Mahomes in 2019.
+It was established by NFL MVP, Kansas City Chiefs QB Patrick Mahomes in 2019.